 The Constitution established an American democracy

 The Constitution created a republic, not a democracy.
 Although in both cases the people elect the government, under a republic the elected party under has checks and balances.
 Someone asked Benjamin Franklin whether the delegates at the Constitutional Convention (inside Independence Hall in Philadelphia) had created a monarchy or a republic.
 His response?
 “A republic, if you can keep it,” he said.
-You might have heard that Franklin advocated for the turkey to be America’s national bird, but that isn’t entirely true.

 All 13 states participated in writing the Constitution

 Although there were 13 states in 1787, Rhode Island didn’t send a delegation to Philadelphia.
 The small state thought the new federal government would dominate them.
 The state even rejected the ratification of the Constitution in 1788 but finally approved it in 1790—by two votes, per the National Constitution Center.
 Apparently not one state thoroughly proof-read it, though—here are 13 grammar errors found in the Constitution.

 The President can veto a proposed amendment to the Constitution